msztolcman/smtpc/README.md

 [![say thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/marcin%40urzenia.net)

 SMTPc is simple SMTP client for easy mail sending.
 It's purpose is to help developers test and/or verify SMTP servers or configuration.
+It's also useful if you are sending email of constant content from daemons or other crons.

 If you like this tool, just [say thanks](https://saythanks.io/to/marcin%40urzenia.net).